-GoDaddy boots the Daily Stormer after a derogatory story on the Charlottesville victim
+GoDaddy boots neo-Nazi site after a derogatory story on the Charlottesville victim

 - Church mass killer Dylann Roof among those who read the Daily Stormer

-- GoDaddy said the website violated 'terms of service'
+- GoDaddy said the Daily Stormer violated 'terms of service'

+The site, which calls itself "The World's Most Genocidal Republican Website, registered its name with GoDaddy But GoDaddy doesn't host The Daily Stormer's content.

-Heather Heyer died Saturady after a car rammed a crowd of counter-protesters gathered to oppose a "Unite the Right" rally of white nationalist and other right-wing groups.
+Nevertheless, the company said it wants nothing to do with the site following a piece on Heather Heyer.
+Heyer died after a car rammed a crowd of counter-protesters gathered to oppose a "Unite the Right" rally of white nationalist and other right-wing groups.

-"We informed The Daily Stormer that they have 24 hours to move the domain to another provider, as they have violated our terms of service," GoDaddy said in a tweet on Sunday night, responding to tweets complaining about the post.
+"We have informed The Daily Stormer that they have 24 hours to move the domain to another provider, as they have violated our terms of service.
+If no action is taken after 24 hours, we will cancel the service," GoDaddy spokesman Dan Race told CNN in a statement.

-CNN sought further comment from GoDaddy, which hosted the domain name for the neo-Nazi website but it has not yet responded.
+"Given their latest article comes on the immediate heels of a violent act, we believe this type of article could incite additional violence, which violates our terms of service."

 An article posted on The Daily Stormer called Heyer "fat and a drain on society."